victorkashirin/CellaVCV/docs/Cella_Manual.md

 <img src="images/CognitiveShift.png" alt="Cella - Cognitive Shift" style="height: 380px;">

 Cognitive Shift is an advanced 8-bit digital shift register module for VCV Rack.
-It goes beyond basic shift register functionality by incorporating flexible input logic (including XOR and selectable logic operations), manual data overrides, multiple overlapping R2R DAC outputs, a bipolar 8-bit DAC output, and configurable gate output modes.
+It goes beyond basic shift register functionality by incorporating flexible input logic (including XOR and selectable logic operations), manual data overrides, multiple overlapping unipolar R2R DAC outputs, a bipolar/unipolar 8-bit DAC output, and configurable gate output modes.
 It also features intelligent self-patching detection to facilitate complex feedback patterns.

 Main differentiator from other implementations is the ability to output triggers or gates per each step without merging consecutive gates together, and yet allow for self-patching.
 This was inspised by shift register behaviour of "Double Knot" instrument by Lorre Mill.